 Tularemia does not spread from person to person.

 The organism can penetrate apparently unbroken skin but may actually enter through microlesions.

-Onset occurs suddenly, 1 to 10 (usually 2 to 4) days after exposure, with headache, chills, nausea, vomiting, fever of 39.5° to 40° C, and severe prostration.
+Onset of tularemia is sudden, occurring 1 to 10 (usually 2 to 4) days after exposure, with headache, chills, nausea, vomiting, fever of 39.5 to 40° C, and severe prostration.
 Extreme weakness, recurring chills, and drenching sweats develop.
-Clinical manifestations depend to some extent on the type of exposure (see Table: Types of Tularemia ).
+Clinical manifestations depend to some extent on the type of exposure (see table Types of Tularemia Types of Tularemia ).

-Diagnosis is suspected based on a history of contact with rabbits or wild rodents or exposure to arthropod vectors, the sudden onset of symptoms, and the characteristic primary lesion.
+Diagnosis of tularemia is suspected based on a history of contact with rabbits, hares, or rodents or exposure to arthropod vectors, the sudden onset of symptoms, and the characteristic primary lesion and regional lymphadenopathy.

 Because this organism is highly infectious, samples and culture media from patients suspected of having tularemia should be handled with extreme caution and, if possible, processed by a high-level biosafety containment-equipped laboratory with a level 3 rating.

 Prognosis for Tularemia